 - Upload my resume for a free professional review

 - Research 5 companies I’d like to work for

 - Follow up on last week’s application to XYZ company

 5. Build your network

 Networking is the most important part of every job search, but it is often overlooked.
 In fact, most people get their best job through networking.

-Start by reaching out to people in the industry you’re interested in.
+Start by reaching out to people in the industry you're interested in.
 Ask for business cards, and send cold emails to introduce yourself.

 Asking for advice is a great place to start.
 People will feel good that you value their opinion and will often be happy to lend a hand.

 Asking for suggestions on who you should talk to is a great way to expand your network from there.
 Target companies that spark your interest and try to get in touch with as many people as possible.
 LinkedIn is a great networking tool for this!

 Organizing your job search effectively can be the difference between a new career and a year-long search.
 If you keep track of your progress, stick to a schedule, and make sure to network, you will be sitting pretty in a new position in no time!